gobid/knowledge-map-cheatsheets/README.md

 Mission:
 Let's not get bogged down by information overload!
 Let's cut to the chase (in TOPOLOGICAL order so we never get stuck).

-To contribute:
-1. fork the project
-2. edit the fork (Please cite the source somehow, either an indication of the author on the pdf or below in the citations.)
-3. push to your fork (adding github as a remote for your fork might help https://stackoverflow.com/questions/11690709/can-a-project-have-multiple-origins) and
-4. make a pull request from your fork to this project

 Method: To be used in conjunction with moocs from class-central.com / coursera / edx / codecademy, lectures on youtube.com / khanacademy.org, articles from google.com or scholar.google.com, answers on stackexchange.com with the objective of structuring learning around a standard syllabus.

 This project IS NOT solving the problem of learning content -- online courses, videos, and q&a sites listed above solve that problem.